This post was updated on February 16th, 2021

 I know this is hardly breaking news, but there’s often confusion over whether meat is actually a useful food for PCOS.
 Well it is, and here’s a few reasons why.

 The first thing worth mentioning is the fact that women with PCOS are often nutrient deficient.
-While our busy modern lifestyles can be partly to blame for this, we’re also most at risk of suffering from multiple deficiencies because the drugs we’re often prescribed cause depletions.
-For example, birth control is known to cause depletions of important nutrients like magnesium, selenium, and zinc (Palmery et al. 20131), while also adversely affecting your thyroid function (Grüning et al. 20072; Westhoff et al. 20133).
+While our busy modern lifestyles can be partly to blame for this, we’re also most at risk of suffering from multiple deficiencies because the drugs we’re often prescribed can cause depletions.
+For example, birth control is known to cause depletions of important nutrients like magnesium, selenium, and zinc (Palmery et al. 20131), while also adversely affecting your thyroid levels (Grüning et al. 20072; Westhoff et al. 20133).
 Metformin is possibly even worse as not only is this common drug no longer recommended for most women with PCOS, but it depletes vitamin B12, an essential nutrient for just about everything we care about in terms of our health (Aroda et al. 20164).

 Nutrient deficiencies of any kind are likely to have adverse effects on your health.
 They cause things like low energy and lethargy, hair loss, skin issues, and insomnia.